 The Kidspace Children Museum is one of my niece’s favorites.
 Not only because it’s a wonderful interactive museum for children, but it also has two great parks right across from it: Brookside Park and Rose Bowl Children’s Playground.
 You can imagine my in-laws would start at the park and end at the museum or vice versa.

 This museum usually has many hands-on and active activities for children.
-Your child will have fun, make new discoveries and experience a few adventures like riding a tricycle through Tike Tracks, walking a rope bridge, and more.
-Everyone will leave happy and I’m sure the children will fall asleep on the car ride home.
+Your child will have fun, make discoveries and experience a few adventures like riding a tricycle through Tike Tracks, walking a rope bridge, and more.
+Everyone will leave happy, and the children will fall asleep on the car ride home.

 Tip: Bring a change of clothes and a towel for the kiddos.